woocommerce/woocommerce/plugins/woocommerce-admin/docs/examples/activity-panel-inbox.md

 Activity Panel Inbox
 ====================

-Right now, installing and activating WooCommerce and a few extensions quickly results in a cascade of notices vying for the store administrator’s attention (and pushing whatever wp-admin content they were trying to get to on a page down, way down.
+Right now, installing and activating WooCommerce and a few extensions quickly results in a cascade of notices vying for the store administrator’s attention (and pushing whatever wp-admin content they were trying to get to on a page down, way down.)

-As part of the Dashboard and Analytics improvements coming to WooCommerce, we’re going to try and do something a bit dramatic to try and clean up this notice-palooza.
+As part of the Dashboard and Analytics improvements coming to WooCommerce, we’re going to do something a bit dramatic to try and clean up this notice-palooza.

 First, we’re splitting up notices into two broad categories.

 ## Category 1: Store Alerts

-The first category is what we’re calling “Store Alerts” - similar to the notices you have today, this notices are present at the top of administration pages and will look something like this:
+The first category is what we’re calling “Store Alerts” - similar to the notices you have today, these notices are present at the top of administration pages and will look something like this:

 ![Store Alerts](images/activity-panel-store-alerts.png)